 The ThermoPro TP25 Wireless Bluetooth Meat Thermometer is the newest thermometer from the fine people at ThermoPro.

 What is it?
 It is a four-probe Bluetooth-enabled meat thermometer that connects to your smartphone or tablet.
-There are a ton of Bluetooth meat thermometers on the market, what makes this so special?
+There are a ton of Bluetooth meat thermometers out there, what makes this so special?

-After testing, I have concluded it does have the strongest, most reliable Bluetooth connection of all the top Bluetooth meat thermometers.
+After testing, I have concluded the ThermoPro TP25 Bluetooth Meat Thermometer does have the strongest, most reliable Bluetooth connection of all the top Bluetooth meat thermometers.
 What thermometers?

 The MEATER+165ft Long-Range Wireless Meat Thermometer (which is also WiFi capable), the InkBird IBT-4XS Smart Wireless Meat Thermometer, and the Tenergy Solis Wireless Bluetooth Meat Thermometer are the main thermometers I tested alongside the TP25.

 Also, I pitted the TP25’s Bluetooth capabilities against other WiFi/Bluetooth compatible devices such as the Thermoworks Signals, the Tappecue True Touch WiFi and the SmokeBloq Wifi Meat thermometers.

 After discussing the Bluetooth aspects I will go over the features of the ThermoPro TP25 as well as the usability, accuracy, durability, and price of the ThermoPro TP25 relative to the competition.

 And finally, I will discuss what the release of the TP25 means for ThermoPro’s other top wireless transmitter-to receiver model, the ThermoPro TP-20.